1998 Atlanta Falcons season: October 25 at New York Jets

-- November 8 at New England Patriots:
+November 8 at New England Patriots

-Atlanta’s offense rolled up 41 points while the defense limited New England to just ten points at Foxboro Stadium in a game where New England never got closer than a 14–3 score after one quarter and trailed 28–3 at the half.
+Atlanta rolled up 41 points while the defense limited New England to just ten points at Foxboro Stadium in a game where New England never got closer than a 14–3 score after one quarter and trailed 28–3 at the half.
 Jamal Anderson ran in two scores, Chris Chandler threw two more, and Chuck Smith grabbed a fumble at his 29 and ran it back for a touchdown.
 Chandler completed 15 of 22 throws for 240 yards and Anderson rushed for 104 yards.
 About the only thing that went wrong for the Falcons were two meaningless picks by the Patriots' Ty Law.
-As of 2025, this was the Falcons most recent win against New England.
+As of 2025, this remains the Falcons' most recent win against New England.